Punktum-dk/epp-service-specification/README.md

 In addition to the assets, DK Hostmaster aims to assist users and developers of EPP client software with integration towards DK Hostmaster and therefore provide facilities to ease this integration.
 This is primarily centered around a sandbox environment and related documentation.

-In addition, DK Hostmaster provides  a test environment for evaluation of future releases of the service, both for evaluation of new features, but also for opening up for EPP users to assist and guide DK Hostmaster in the EPP service implementation work.

 The service is implemented under the following principles:

 1 Adhere to the standard to the extent possible or use non-intrusive extensions to support the requirements or finally use mandatory extensions to adhere to service requirements